Timmifixedit/BidirectionalMap/README.md

 # BidirectionalMap
 Implementation of a bidirectional associative container in c++.
-Its goal is to behave similarly to well known stl containers like `std::unordered_map` while providing efficient lookup from key to value as well as from value to key.
+Its goal is to behave similarly to popular stl containers like `std::unordered_map` while providing efficient lookup from key to value as well as from value to key.
 ## Properties
 The `BidirectionalMap` container contains pairs of values of type K1 and K2.